- COVID-19 - Associazione La Rotonda

 Since 2018, TAPF has been tackling hunger among children in the UK, serving almost 50,000 hot holiday meals to children in holiday clubs across Greater London.
 Since March 2020, the Foundation has cooked and distributed over 100,000 hot, vegetarian meals to the homeless, and vulnerable adults and families across Greater London.
 Meals are prepared in TAPF’s community kitchen in Watford, from where the meals are distributed.

-In order to respond to those most socially and economically marginalised by the COVID-19 pandemic, the NextEnergy Foundation is distributing 6,600 meals together with TAPF during the 2020/21 festive period.
-An update on the impact of the work will be provided in due course.
+In order to respond to those most socially and economically marginalised by the COVID-19 pandemic, the NextEnergy Foundation is distributing hot meals together with TAPF during the 2020/21 festive period.

 The Akshaya Parta Foundation (TAPF) is an Indian NGO which was originally established to eliminate classroom hunger through the provision of fresh and nutritious meals in partnership with the Government of India and various State Governments.
 Since its founding in 2000, TAPF’s Midday Meal Scheme has grown from feeding 1,500 children across 5 schools to serving hot vegetarian meals to 1.8 million children from 19,039 schools across 12 States and 2 Union Territories of India every school day.
 Their mission is to solve for nutrition, not for hunger, and as an ethos, only vegetarian meals are prepared and distributed.